 - 10.1.
 SO7 To make the parish a safe and accessible place for residents and encourage a range of sustainable transport opportunities while recognising the need and place for motorised transport. - 10.2.
-Based on in the findings of the village survey, the parish council, through the NDP and other means, will work towards this strategic objective by collaborating to identify and realise ongoing improvements to transport and vehicle parking. - 10.3.
-The priorities include: - Ensuring that adequate off-road vehicle parking exists in all new housing developments and that all properties provide secure storage space for cycles. - Creating safe walking and cycling environments in and around the village. - Ensuring new residential and commercial developments provide opportunities to facilitate the use of sustainable modes of transport (walking, cycling public transport) leading to reductions in greenhouse gas emissions and easement of congestion within the village and its environs. - Promoting a sustainable transport network with access to regular, reliable bus services. - 10.4.
+Based on in the findings of the village survey, the parish council, through the NDP and other means, will work towards this strategic objective by collaborating to identify and realise ongoing improvements to transport and vehicle parking.

+10.3.
+The priorities include:

+- Ensuring that adequate off-road vehicle parking exists in all new housing developments and that all properties provide secure storage space for cycles. - Creating safe walking and cycling environments in and around the village. - Ensuring new residential and commercial developments provide opportunities to facilitate the use of sustainable modes of transport (walking, cycling public transport) leading to reductions in greenhouse gas emissions and easement of congestion within the village and its environs. - Promoting a sustainable transport network with access to regular, reliable bus services. - 10.4.
 Many of the measures that would help to achieve these priorities lie outside the scope of the NDP (being non-planning matters) e.g. the improvement of bus services, or they are covered by existing planning policy e.g. car parking in the Core Strategy and County parking standards.
 The NDP, therefore, is limited in what it can say on these matters or is comfortable in letting other parts of the development plan deal with them.

-Policy BINDP11 - Maintenance of existing footpaths/bridleways/ cycling routes
+Policy BINDP11 - Retention of existing footpaths/bridleways/ cycling routes

-New development should protect existing Public Rights of Way and other walking and cycling routes.
+New development should protect existing Public Rights of Way and other walking and cycling routes as identified on the Policies Map.
 Where practical and feasible new development should also create new connections to the existing network of foot and cycle routes.
 These should be well designed, safe and seek to provide access to local facilities and the open countryside.

 10.5.
 Public rights of way (PRoWs), and other walking and cycling routes within the village that give access to schools, medical facilities, shops and other amenities must be protected and enhanced where possible.
 The encouragement of walking and cycling is a key part of improving the health and wellbeing of our community and reducing harmful emissions.
+See Fig 4 Policies Map for details of footpaths, bridleways and cycling routes.